ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 :::{admonition} Key point
 :class: tip

 Different vertices may have different update rules for its states.
-Setting initial states carefully is important to simulate meaningful behavior!
+Setting initial states carefully is important to simulate a meaningful behavior!

 :::